Discover the greatest highlights of Indochina on a classic journey to Laos, Vietnam and Cambodia, where UNESCO sites line up like pearls on a string.

 Phuket is Thailand’s no. 1 beach holiday destination and also the country’s largest island.
 Phuket is especially known for its vibrant atmosphere and its 30 splendid beaches.

-As standard, you will stay at Kata Beach, which is located on the southwest coast of Phuket, and which is one of the most well-known beaches on the entire island.
+You will be staying at Kata Beach, which is located on the southwest coast of Phuket, and which is one of the most well-known beaches on the entire island.
 Kata Beach actually consists of two beaches: Kata Yai, the ‘big’ beach, and Kata Noi, the ‘small’ beach.
 Both beaches have fine, golden sand, shady trees and palms.
 The waters are clear and calm and relatively shallow, which is ideal for both children and adults.
 Kata Beach is a lot quieter than lively Patong, but it still has plenty of good restaurants, cosy bars and shops.

 On Phuket, it is tempting to spend your days lazing on the golden beaches and swimming in the warm sea.
 However, if you nevertheless feel like an adventure, Phuket has a lot to offer with its outstanding nature and cultural experiences.
 Our optional excursions are listed below.